My Agency Plateaued at $30K-$50K and I Don’t Know Why

 Administrative work

-Write actual hours, not estimates.
-Use your calendar, email timestamps, and Slack history to be accurate.
+Write down the actual hours, not rough guesses.
+Use your calendar, email timestamps, and Slack history so the numbers are accurate.

 Step 2: Mark What Only You Can Do (10 minutes)